jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 but rather want an embedded peer `Cache` instance with a `CacheServer` component, which enables connections from `ClientCache` applications.

-You can also enable two other VMware GemFire services: \* An embedded *Locator*, which allows clients or even other peers to locate servers in the cluster. \* An embedded *Manager*, which allows the VMware GemFire application process to be managed and monitored by using [Gfsh](https://geode.apache.org/docs/guide/115/tools_modules/gfsh/chapter_overview.html), VMware GemFire's command-line shell tool:
+You can also enable two other [vmware-gemfire-name] services: \* An embedded *Locator*, which allows clients or even other peers to locate servers in the cluster. \* An embedded *Manager*, which allows the [vmware-gemfire-name] application process to be managed and monitored by using [Gfsh](https://geode.apache.org/docs/guide/115/tools_modules/gfsh/chapter_overview.html), [vmware-gemfire-name]'s command-line shell tool:

 Example 5.
-Spring Boot VMware GemFire `CacheServer` Application with *Locator* and *Manager* services enabled
+Spring Boot [vmware-gemfire-name] `CacheServer` Application with *Locator* and *Manager* services enabled